marlisa31/feed-reader/README.md

 ## How to run the application

 Download the repository and open `index.html` in your browser (you can find the file in the root folder of the repository).
 The Jasmine tests are displayed at the bottom of the page.
 Functionalities are written in `app.js` (js sub folder) whereas tests are written in `feedreader.js` which is located in the jasmine > spec folder.
-In addition a [GitHub page](https://marlisa31.github.io/feed-reader/) GitHub page was prepared which shows the SpecRunner (`index.html`).
+In addition a [GitHub page](https://marlisa31.github.io/feed-reader/) was prepared which shows the SpecRunner (`index.html`).